Employee Time and Attendance Policy and Procedure in realtime

 a.
 Unforeseen circumstances for absence:

 It is necessary to have the timely attendance record in order to maintain the work and attendance.
 However, there may be circumstances which are unforeseen in nature and cannot be planned.
 However, an employee must try best to inform he immediate manager about the possible absence from work as soon as possible so that attendance can be recorded timely.
-In case you are not able to inform the manager contact HR.
+In case you are not able to inform the manager contact Human Resource department.
 Any unreported absence for more than 3 days will be considered as the willingness to leave service voluntarily and strict disciplinary action will be taken in such case.
 For the proper record of attendance, any valid reason like medical emergency, serious accident will be considered as an excuse by the company.
 For support of absence for any such incident, it is necessary for doctor’s note or other verification documents.